 - Drinking games

-Note: Grills are not permitted in enclosed parking garages and the lower level of the Waldron Deck lot.
+Note: Grills are not permitted in enclosed parking garages and the lower level of the Waldron Deck.
+Heaters that use liquified fuels are not permitted in both levels of the Waldron Deck or enclosed parking garages.

 Solicitation/Distribution: Solicitation or distribution of any unauthorized item is not permitted in parking facilities, the stadium's outer perimeter, or within the stadium.